We love making this mag, but we can't do it without you.

-DJ turned activist Elliot Alston talks about the challenges of building community
+DJ turned activist Elliott Alston talks about the challenges of building community

 Linn: Why don’t you tell me about that?
 Alston: Well, in Teton County I feel like there is a lack of representation as an African American, but also for all minorities.
 Since I’m not DJ-ing and my profession is gone, I decided to get into some activism and some real stuff.